hyperledger-labs/blockchain-analyzer/README.md

 * `GOPATH` is the value of the gopath environment variable
 * `ORG_NUMBER` is the number of the organization (1 for Org1, ..., 4 for Org4)
+* `NETWORK` is the name of the network (basic or multichannel)
+* `PEER_NUMBER` is the number of the peer (in basic network, it can be only 0, in multichannel, it can be 0 or 1) Thanks to these variables, we can run multiple instances at the same time with different configurations without rebuilding the agent.
-* `NETWORK` is the name of the network (basic or multichannel) If we want to use the agent with another (custom) network, we have to modify the configuration according to the network's specifications.
-We can remove and ignore these variables and hardcode the names and paths.
-We can run multiple instances at the same time with different configurations (the workflow for this scenario is 1. modify config 2. `make update` 3. `make` 4. run the agent 5. modify config 6. `make update` 7. run another instance of the agent).
+If we want to use the agent with another (custom) network, we have to modify the configuration according to the network's specifications.
+We can remove these variables and hardcode the names and paths, or use this example to come up with a similar solution.

 ### About indices